2012 PBA D-League Foundation Cup

 The 2012 PBA D-League Foundation Cup is the second conference of the 2011-12 PBA D-League season.
-It is composed of 10 teams including the debut of Erase Plantcenta Erasers and Cagayan Rising Suns and the readmission of Junior Powerade Tigers as Freego Jeans Makers, PC Gilmore Wizards, Cobra Energy Drink Iron Men and Dub Unlimited Wheelers are disbanded.
+It is composed of 10 teams including the debut of Erase Plantcenta Erasers and Cagayan Rising Suns and the readmission of Junior Powerade Tigers as Freego Jeans Makers.
+The PC Gilmore Wizards, Cobra Energy Drink Iron Men and Dub Unlimited Wheelers are disbanded.

 Eliminations

 Standings

 The table below shows the standings of each team at the end of elimination round: